Setting Up a Kafka to Druid Real-Time Ingestion Pipeline

 }

-For authoritative configuration references and metric definitions, consult the official Apache Druid Kafka ingestion documentation and the Kafka Consumer Configuration Guide.
+For authoritative field definitions, consult the official Apache Druid Kafka ingestion documentation and the Kafka consumer configuration guide.

 Back to Automated Ingestion Pipeline Orchestration